 I was the only one of the four of us who was excited.
-Though we were used to trips to the zoo and the local conservatory, Greenfield Village wasn’t a happy place for us.
+Though we were used to trips to the zoo and the local conservatory, our visit to Greenfield Village wasn’t going well.
 My expectations were far too high.
 Everyone was a little grumpy.
 Thankfully, we had both baby carriers and we each put a kid on our back and wandered around for awhile.
 My daughter fell asleep.
 A nap was a perfect thing for her at the time!

 We didn’t do most of the activities that were offered.
 I think it would be better if we had waited a year.
-At ages 22 months and 2 and 3/4 years, the activities seem better suited to kids who were a little older.
+At ages 22 months and almost 3 years, the activities seem better suited to kids who were a little older.
 It may also be that our kids were really discombobulated by being out of our regular routine.
-There is also a playground.
-Please remember it will be very busy on Thomas weekends.
-Our kids did enjoy it.

-I am still thankful that we all enjoyed riding Thomas the Train.
+I am still thankful that we all liked riding Thomas the Train.
 Indeed, it really was the only part of the trip that everyone seemed to enjoy.
-When he pulls into the station, you’ll notice that he talks!
-It was very exciting!
+When he pulls into the station, there’s a surprise in store for those waiting… he talks!